 But fear not, the old FIDLAR spirit is still alive and well on their third record.

 The tale of the record is one of a complicated love story, as well as a love-hate duet with Los Angeles that shouts that it’s not the perfect picturesque setting that Hollywood would have us believe.
-In fact, the record sits within the same fucked up dystopian world of LA that is at the forefront in Showtime’s long-running hit show Californication starring David Duchovny as Hank Moody, a troubled New Yorkian alcoholic writer living in LA, a City which repulses every
+In fact, the record sits within the same fucked up dystopian world of LA that is at the forefront in Showtime’s long-running hit show Californication starring David Duchovny as Hank Moody, a troubled New Yorkian alcoholic writer living in LA, a City which repulses every in his body.
+There is better example of this, than on the giant instrumental title track ‘Almost Free’ which transports you right to the black heart of Venice Beach.

 The breathtaking ‘Called You Twice’ tells the story of looking back at a relationship through rose-tinted glasses and features a beautiful collaboration with K-Flay, which sees the 33-year-old lend her vocals to form a monster harmony as well and tells a heartbreaking story.